- Excellent, really enjoyable holiday, very compact and interesting.

 Enjoy a scenic drive through the wooded Tennessee hills and farmland to Nashville, the world capital of country music.

-An optional excursion introduces you to the Country Music Hall of Fame and the legendary Studio B, the starting point for more popular hits than any other recording studio in the USA.
-Spend the afternoon at leisure in Nashville.
+Today's optional excursion introduces you to the Country Music Hall of Fame, Ryman Auditorium, original home to the Grand Ole Opry, and legendary Studio B - the starting point for more popular hits than any other recording studio in the USA.

 Arrive back home, after an overnight flight.

-The itinerary varies from that shown with only one night spend in Nashville and one night spent in Chattanooga.
+The itinerary varies from that shown with only one night spent in Nashville and one night spent in Chattanooga.
 The itinerary above is valid for all departures in 2015 and 2016.

 The transfer time from the airport to your hotel is approximately two hours.